How long have we been breeders?

 Are they hypo allergenic?

-They are not technically hypo allergenic.
+They are not hypo allergenic.
 Although I have had a few puppies go to homes for people with allergies to dogs and have been fine.
-It totally depend on the person.
+It totally depend on the person and the digree of there allergy.

 top